 The main library on campus is the Susan A. Duncan Library and there is one other library on campus.

 A dual degree program allows a student to study and earn two degrees at the same time.

 For more information on possible dual degree options at Berkeley City College, contact the university directly.

 Does Berkeley City College have any ROTC programs?

 Each branch of the miltary has its own ROTC program, but not every program is available at every college.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 Berkeley City College does not have any ROTC programs.

-Connect with other students, parents, and admissions professionals to learn more about about Berkeley City College in the College Confidential forums.
+See what others say about Berkeley City College in the College Confidential forums.